Carmantis/github-pages/projects.md

 permalink: /projects/
 ---

-### Here are some projects I've worked on, available through these links.
+### Here are some of the projects I've worked on, available via the links below.
 Some projects are private and available upon request.
-In my GitHub repository, you can find more public projects.
+In my GitHub repository you can find more public projects.

 <!-- Data Processing -->
 <figure>